 DISTRICT AREA COMMANDERS

-Under this program, the city is divided into four geographical districts: North, South, East and West.
+The city is divided into four geographical districts: North, South, East and West.
 Each District has a Patrol Lieutenant assigned as a District Area Commander (DACs).

 The four DACs provide specialized attention to their assigned district.
 They are responsible for resolving major issues which require a high level of police response.
 While most issues are resolved by patrol staff, DACs have the ability to direct resources from within the Police Department, other City Departments and from the community to support the patrol effort.